- Evolved styling

 Excellent seats fill out the XT6’s cabin.

 Cadillac fits the XT6 with six or seven seats and folds many of them down to create its biggest cargo bin this side of the Escalade.
 Were the interior a bit richer and more reflective of its price, it’d be perfect here.
 As it stands, it’s a 9.
-(Read more about how we rate cars.)

 The XT6 rides atop a wheelbase that’s 112.7 inches long, and measures 198.8 inches from bumper to bumper.
 Like the Enclave and Traverse that share its architecture, the XT6 nominally seats up to seven, although second-row captain’s chairs are available.

-All-day comfort comes to just about any XT6 driver and front passenger in the form of 8-way power-adjustable, heated seats.
+All-day comfort comes to just about any XT6 driver and front passenger in the form of eight-way power-adjustable, heated seats.
 They’re great; they have supple cushions, wide-enough seat bottoms, a pocket for derrieres, and ample adjustment to tilt or recline both seat sections so that drivers tall and small can find a good driving position.
 The footwells are mostly flat, and the console and sunroof make wide berth for knees and heads.

 In-car storage for front passengers is OK.
 The under-console bin can hold a small bag, while the console itself can stow a middle-sized Yeti vertically.
 The door pockets hold a slim water bottle—but we’re flummoxed by the convex leather-lined bin under the climate controls.
 Is it for...keys?
 Someone fill us in.